andywu0408/Restuarant-tinder/README.md

 Notes for grader:
-Our project got suspended by Glitch at June 6th evening around 9pm, and immediate email was sent to Professor Amenta
+Our project got suspended by Glitch at June 6th evening around 9pm, and immediate email was sent to Professor Amenta and glitch support team.
+Glitch haven't got back to us yet.
 ![screnshot](./Screen%20Shot%202020-06-06%20at%209.35.16%20PM.png)

 Notes for the team: